Calen McKinney began teaching at Campbellsville University in spring 2008.

 After one semester at Western Kentucky University, McKinney came home to finish her journalism degree at Campbellsville University in 2005.
 She was the recipient of the department's Journalism Award for Excellence.

-During her college years, McKinney worked on the Campus Times newspaper staff as a staff writer and editor.
-She also worked part-time for the Central Kentucky News-Journal, the newspaper in Campbellsville, as a court reporter.
+During her college years, McKinney worked on the Campus Times newspaper staff as a staff writer and editor and for the Central Kentucky News-Journal as a court reporter.

-McKinney has received numerous awards for writing and photography from Landmark Community Newspapers, Inc. as well as the Kentucky Press Association.
+While working full-time as a staff writer for the CKNJ, McKinney received numerous awards for writing and photography from Landmark Community Newspapers, Inc. as well as the Kentucky Press Association.